yogeshdhamija/dotfiles/README.md

     - `~/.bashrc.local.loadbefore`
     - `~/.zshrc.local.loadbefore`
         - The `*.loadbefore` files are sourced before any other config.
-- Many `zsh` plugins are included in this repo as submodules. `config-update` will update them.
+- Many `zsh` plugins are included in this repo as submodules. `dotfiles-update` will update them.

 ### Vim

 - `~/.vimrc` is where most of the configuration resides.
 - `~/.vimrc.local` and `~/.vimrc.local.loadbefore` will be loaded if they exist.
-- The `config-update` command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.
+- The `dotfiles-update` command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.
 - For IDE-like features, Vim will be configured to use `neoclide/coc.nvim`.
     - Some plugins will be installed by default for Go, JSON, and Python.
     - Configuration for other languages will have to be done manually (`:h coc-nvim.txt@en`).

 ## Notes

-- Do **not** use the `config add .` command.
+- Do **not** use the `dotfiles add .` command.
 This will add all the untracked files in your home directory, which is **everything**.
-    - Instead, add things individually using `config add <file>`.
+    - Instead, add things individually using `dotfiles add <file>`.
-    - This also applies to other stuff like `config commit -a`.
+    - This also applies to other commands like `dotfiles commit -a`.
     - If you do this accidentally, you'll have to `Ctrl+C` out of it while it's stuck, or unstage all the files you added if it somehow succeeds.